ericoc/indego.ericoc.com/readme.md

 ### Charts

-A neat little "Easter Egg" that most probably will not notice (and almost certainly do not need) is:
+A neat little "Easter Egg":
 - If you click on the blocky chart within one of the Google Maps info windows on a map marker, you should receive a pop-up chart showing available bikes at that station for the past thirty (30) days.
   - You can try it out here:
     * https://indego.ericoc.com/search/3022#3022
     * https://indego.ericoc.com/chart/3022
-  - Alternatively, you can even historically chart multiple stations at once:
+  - You can even historically chart multiple stations at once:
     * https://indego.ericoc.com/chart/30th

 These charts are created using a JavaScript library called [Highcharts](http://www.highcharts.com/).